Atlas-Alignment: Making Interpretability Transferable Across Language Models: Appendix

-We use queries generated from Concept Atlas features from the Gemma Scope 16k SAE in layer 20.
+We use a short seed prompt and let the model generate 50-100 tokens, while we steer with different modification factors.
+We apply steering simultaneously to layers 3, 12, 19, 25 and 30 of Llama-IT.
+We use queries generated from Concept Atlas features from the Gemma Scope 16k SAE in layer 20 and translate them using the Orthogonal Procrustes method.
+We combine several semantically related features to obtain robust transferable concept directions.
 All features are weighted equally with a weight of 1.
-In table \ref{tab:qualitative_steering_queries} we name the concept and the feature numbers along with the used modification factor.
+In Table \ref{tab:qualitative_steering_queries} we present the concept name, the used Concept Atlas features along with the used modification factor.